-A Literary Cabaret celebrating the impenetrable reputation of Ulysses, gods and goddesses and overt sexuality, inspired by a 1955 photograph by Eve Arnold of Marilyn Monroe reading the final pages of Ulysses.
-Joyce & Monroe married beneath and above their intellectual stations.
+A literary cabaret celebrating the impenetrable reputation of Ulysses, gods, goddesses and overt sexuality, inspired by a 1955 photograph of Marilyn Monroe reading the final pages of Ulysses.
+Joyce and Monroe brought art and infamy to their marriages.
 Nora Barnacle, a muse of the carnal and the feminine.
 Marilyn so joyously defiant of traditional inhibitions, a source of inspiration and jealousy for Arthur Miller.
-Joyce, the literary genius and Marilyn, the sex symbol: their dysfunctional childhoods, brushes with poverty and mental illness, their struggle with success, and auto-destructive behaviour.
-With theatre scenes from Arthur Miller’s work, readings from Ulysses and musical numbers with a touch of Billy Wilder, we are popping the cork on two immortal sources of creative comic genius: James Joyce & Marilyn Monroe.
+Joyce, the literary genius and Marilyn, the sex symbol: their dysfunctional childhoods, brushes with poverty and mental illness, their struggle with success.
+Their auto-destructive behaviour.
+With theatre scenes from Arthur Miller’s work, readings from Ulysses and musical numbers with a touch of Billy Wilder, we are popping the cork on two immortal sources of creative comic genius: James Joyce and Marilyn Monroe.
 The show may challenge the censors.
 Costume welcome but not essential.

 Price: €20 (Concession €18)